jairo-costa/jairo-sidequests/README.md

 ## 📂 **Repository Structure**

 - `/notebooks` — Where each sidequest lives
-- `/media` — Thumbnails, memes, institutional seals
 - `README.md` — This very sacred document

 ---